cesarlgm/dot_1965/readme.md

 # Project: Dictionary of Occupational Titles (DOT), 3rd edition
 *Version: 1.0*

+## Description:
-*Description:* this repository contains digitized information from the 3rd edition of the Dictionary of Occupational Titles.
+This repository contains digitized information from the 3rd edition of the Dictionary of Occupational Titles.

 ## Contents:
 - **data/**: folder with seven datasets in Stata format (.dta).
 These files contain all the information we digitized from the DOT 3rd edition.